-Wash the prawn shells thoroughly and drain.
+Wash the prawn shells thoroughly and drain dry.

-In a large pot, add in 3 litres of water, 1 TBsp of salt and 1 TBsp of oil and bring to a boil over high heat.
+In a large pot, add in 3 litres of water, 1 tbsp of salt and 1 tbsp of oil and bring to a boil over high heat.

 When the water is boiling, put in the macaroni and boil for about 10 mins with the lid on, but leaving a gap.

 Then turn off the heat, cover the pot completely and leave the macaroni to steep in the pot for 15 mins to continue cooking.
-After 15 minuters, drain the macaroni using a sieve, then transfer to a bowl and set aside.
+After 15 minutes, drain the macaroni using a sieve, then transfer to a bowl and set aside.

 In a wok, add 2 tsp of oil and 1 tsp of chopped garlic, and fry the garlic over medium high heat until aromatic.

 Next, add in the prawn shells and fry until fragrant for about 5 mins over high heat.
-Use the metal spatula to press against the prawn heads to extract the juices, which adds to the flavoring of the stock.
+Use the metal spatula to press against the prawn heads to extract the juices, which adds to the flavour of the stock.

 Pour 1.5 litre of hot boiling water over the prawn shells and allow to simmer slowly for about 10-15 mins over medium low heat.